Match: Safety matches

-The dangers of white phosphorus in the manufacture of matches led to the development of the "hygienic" or "safety match".
-The major innovation in its development was the use of red phosphorus, not on the head of the match but instead on a specially designed striking surface.
+In addition to the dangers of white phosphorus in the manufacture of matches, its easy combustibility became a major issue.
+During the 1850s and 1860s, London regularly saw dozens of major fires each year from children playing with strike-anywhere matches or from their careless use.
+This led to the development of the "safety match", whose major innovation was the use of red phosphorus on a separate and specially-designed striking surface, rather than placement on the head of the match itself.

-Arthur Albright developed the industrial process for large-scale manufacture of red phosphorus after Schrötter's discoveries became known.
-By 1851, his company was producing the substance by heating white phosphorus in a sealed pot at a specific temperature.
-He exhibited his red phosphorus in 1851, at The Great Exhibition held at The Crystal Palace in London.

 The idea of creating a specially designed striking surface was developed in 1844 by the Swede Gustaf Erik Pasch.
 Pasch patented the use of red phosphorus in the striking surface.
 He found that this could ignite heads that did not need to contain white phosphorus.
-Johan Edvard Lundström and his younger brother Carl Frans Lundström (1823–1917) started a large-scale match industry in Jönköping, Sweden around 1847, but the improved safety match was not introduced until around 1850–55.
-The Lundström brothers had obtained a sample of red phosphorus matches from Albright at The Great Exhibition, but had misplaced it and therefore they did not try the matches until just before the Paris Exhibition of 1855 when they found that the matches were still usable.
+Meanwhile, Arthur Albright developed an industrial process for large-scale manufacture of red phosphorus after Schrötter's discoveries became known.
+By 1851, his company was producing the substance by heating white phosphorus in a sealed pot at a specific temperature.
+He exhibited his red phosphorus at the 1851 Great Exhibition in The Crystal Palace in London.
+Johan Edvard Lundström and his younger brother Carl Frans Lundström (1823–1917) had started a large-scale match industry in Jönköping, Sweden around 1847, but the improved safety match was not introduced until the early 1850s.
+The Lundström brothers had obtained a sample of red phosphorus matches from Albright at the Great Exhibition, but had misplaced it and therefore they did not try the matches until just before the 1855 Universal Exhibition in Paris, when they found that the matches were still usable.
 In 1858 their company produced around 12 million matchboxes.